shashiguru/d3hiring-dev-assessment/README.md

 # NodeJS API Asessment

 ## Repository
-1. Source code is stored in GitHub and it can be accessible at URL
+1. Source code is stored in GitHub and it can be accessible at https://github.com/shashiguru/d3hiring-dev-assessment

 ## Hosting
 1. API is deployed in AZURE App Service with conguration.